 The General Accounting Office issued a report on Equifax.
 The GAO analysis detailed the steps Atlanta-based Equifax has taken since the breach to prevent similar attacks in the future.
 Last year, hackers had found a vulnerability in Equifax servers that gave them access to customer login credentials.

 The report said the hackers hid in Equifax’s system for more than two months and mined data for credit card numbers, drivers licenses and social security numbers.
-The breach led the agency to make $200 million in examples of dating profile bios.
+The breach led the agency to make $200 million in security upgrades.

-online dating sites for black professionals: Two years before 100 free online dating usa, the credit-reporting company believed it was the victim of another theft, only this time at the hands of Chinese spies, according to people familiar with the matter.
+WSJ: Two years before Equifax Inc. stunned the world with the announcement it had been hacked, the credit-reporting company believed it was the victim of another theft, only this time at the hands of Chinese spies, according to people familiar with the matter.

 In the previously undisclosed incident, security officials feared that former employees had removed thousands of pages of proprietary information before leaving and heading to jobs in China.
 Materials included code for planned new products, human-resources files and manuals.

 Equifax went to the Federal Bureau of Investigation and the Central Intelligence Agency.
-Investigators from the company and the FBI came to view events at Equifax as potentially a huge theft of data—not of consumers’ personal data, as happened with the subsequent celibate dating, but of confidential business information.
+Investigators from the company and the FBI came to view events at Equifax as potentially a huge theft of data—not of consumers’ personal data, as happened with the subsequent 2017 hacking of Equifax’s files, but of confidential business information.

 Equifax security officials briefed the then-chief executive, Richard Smith, at a fall 2015 meeting, spreading high stacks of paper across the length of the boardroom table.
 The voluminous printouts represented what they feared was stolen.
 Adding to suspicions, the Chinese government had recently asked eight companies to help it build a national credit-reporting system.